The STL 360 Doula Initiative

-The STL 360 Doulas project is a collaborative effort between Jamaa Birth Village, STL Doulas of Color Collective, and Generate Health.
+The STL 360 Doulas project is a collaborative effort between Jamaa Birth Village & STL Doulas of Color Collective, funded by Merck for Mothers.
 Evaluation Coordinator Konjit Avent will lead project data and evaluations.
 Program Coordinator Eleanor Dansberry will support new incoming Doulas and the St. Louis Doulas of Color Collective.

 This project seeks to intentionally scale the emerging local doula movement and Jamaa Birth Village’s licensed doula training to ensure long‐term capacity for culturally congruent doula care for Black pregnant people in St. Louis; while fundamentally restructuring the maternal care ecosystem to center the needs of Black St. Louisans during prenatal, perinatal, and postpartum periods.
 “360 Doulas” refers to both the number of doulas trained and wraparound (360°) support that doulas provide.